PodorCN/mzx-s-homepage/README.md

  * Podor Server

  ### Podor Cloud
- PodorCloud (cloud.podor.org) is powered by a QNAP NAS with24/7 uptime (99%), it provides,
+ PodorCloud (cloud.podor.org) is powered by a QNAP NAS with 24/7 uptime (99%), it provides,
 * File Sharing
 * File Syncing
 * Podor DropBox